julian-klode/lingolang/docs/abstract-interpreter.md

 permission from the store to the expression, but only the effective permission is moved, as we saw in the definition for identifiers before.
 This causes problems later when introducing assignment statements: They check the maximum permissions.
-What should happen here is that we also take away the maximum permission of the owner, preventing any future re-assignment and restoration of its effective permissions (that's a TODO).
+What should happen here is that we also take away the maximum permission of the owner, preventing any future re-assignment and restoration of its effective permissions .\label{sec:address-of}

 The next operation is `<-E`, the channel receive operation.
 The expression `E` is a channel, and the next value in it